garrandall/popular-music-data/tracks/she-s-a-hottie-toby-keith.md

 Spitting in the fire, putting on a show
 Strutting like a chicken to the radio
 Hey Slick!
 She's a hick!
-Hmm and her butter milk lipstick
+Hm and her butter milk lipstick
 Give a little something to a cool dark cat
 Finding him a woman who could shake like that